-March 27, 2013 - Publicly apologizes for his extramarital affair during a speech at the University of Southern California to honor the military.
+March 27, 2013 - Publicly apologizes for his extramarital affair during a speech at the University of Southern California.

 May 30, 2013 - It is announced that Petraeus has joined private equity firm KKR as the chairman of a new global institute.

 January 9, 2015 - A federal law enforcement official tells CNN that Justice Department prosecutors are recommending charges be filed against Petraeus for disclosure of classified information to his former lover Paula Broadwell who was working on a book with Petraeus at the time.

 March 3, 2015 - Pleads guilty to one federal charge of removing and retaining classified information as part of a plea deal.
-According to court documents, Petraeus admitted removing several so-called black books -- notebooks in which he kept classified and non-classified information from his tenure as the commander of the International Security Assistance Force in Afghanistan -- and giving them to his biographer, Paula Broadwell.
+According to court documents, Petraeus admitted removing several so-called black books – notebooks in which he kept classified and non-classified information from his tenure as the commander of the International Security Assistance Force in Afghanistan – and giving them to Broadwell.

-April 23, 2015 - Petraeus is sentenced to serve two years on probation and to pay a $100,000 fine for sharing classified information with his biographer and lover, Paula Broadwell.
+April 23, 2015 - Petraeus is sentenced to serve two years probation and fined $100,000 for sharing classified information with his biographer and lover, Broadwell.
 Prosecutors agree to not send him to jail because the classified information was never released to the public or published in the biography.